 The Royal Oak Hotel, established in 1813, has been removed to enable the construction and operation of the Parramatta Light Rail.
 Transport for NSW aims to minimise impacts on property wherever possible and acknowledges the local significance of the Hotel.
 As part of the project, the heritage Cobb & Co Stables at the rear of the building has been retained.

-Why is the Royal Oak Hotel on Church Street being removed?
+Why has the Royal Oak Hotel on Church Street been removed?

 Were alternative options considered to avoid impacting the Royal Oak Hotel?

 Yes.
 Transport for NSW looked at several options to avoid or minimise impacts to the Royal Oak Hotel, including alternative routes, taking land from the other side of Church Street and reducing traffic lanes.

 Alternative routes were found to have a greater number of disadvantages compared to the route along Church Street.
 In the end, other options were not feasible due to the adverse impacts these would have created for the area’s road network and for multiple private properties.
 Church Street was chosen in order to provide direct access to the “Eat Street” restaurant and café precinct, and to serve new residents and workers along Church Street and neighbouring streets.

 We believe it is in the long-term interests of the Greater Parramatta region to have frequent, reliable light rail services and that the Church Street route is the best possible solution to deliver this outcome.

 The NSW Government, in consultation with the City of Parramatta Council and the community, will explore options for the future use of any residual land resulting from the removal of the Royal Oak Hotel.